sanskrit/raw_etexts_english/blogs/manasataramgini/2006-08-17_the-circle-of-yakshini-s.md

 +++
-title = "The circle ofxa0yakShiNI-s"
+title = "The circle of yakShiNI-s"

 +++
 We bow to the great goddess of the trotalottaraM and pay worship to the